 Venture off the beaten track to explore fascinating destinations away from the tourist trail.
 You will discover the local culture in depth and see sights rarely witnessed by other travellers.
 These tours take you away from the comforts of home but will reward you with the experiences of a lifetime.
 These tours include:

 - Walking through classic sites

 - Unique cultural experiences and encounters

-- Off the beaten track destinations

-- More evenings at leisure for independent exploration
+- Off the beaten track destinations & more evenings at leisure for independent exploration.

-Physical Level 2:
+PHYSICAL LEVEL 2:

 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.

 'Highlights of Laos' is rated as a physical level 2 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches and boats, walking around the sights and climbing some steps. - There will be long periods of walking whilst sightseeing - You will be required to get on and off boats throughout the tour, often without assistance Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
-If you require any more information about the pace of this tour, please contact our reservations team who will be happy to answer your questions.
-Country Profile: Laos Laos has only recently been discovered as a fascinating tourist destination.
-This delightful jewel is steeped in historical treasures, glorious colonial architecture, lush green jungles and magnificent mountainous terrain.
-Discover the UNESCO World Heritage listed city of Luang Prabang, the spectacular multi-tiered Kuang Si Waterfalls and the mysterious Plain of Jars, regarded by some as 'Asia's Stonehenge'.
-Visit exquisite temples in the capital, Vientiane.
-Journey by boat along the mighty Mekong River and explore some of the 4,000 islands that make up the Si Phan Don area.
-Be amazed by the stunning natural scenery and meet the beautiful, gentle people of Laos.
-Refreshingly, its long-established ways of life continue; to hurry is simply not the Lao way.
-This is a truly magical nation.
-Joining Your Tour The tour is 15 days in duration including international flights.
+You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.

+- There will be long periods of walking whilst sightseeing. - You will be required to get on and off boats throughout the tour, often without assistance.

+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+If you require any more information about the pace of this tour, please contact our reservations team who will be happy to answer your questions

+JOINING YOUR TOUR:

+The tour is 15 days in duration including international flights.
 Please note that depending on flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on day 1 in Bangkok and end the tour on Day 13 in Pakse.
-Please refer to your final itinerary for more specific meeting instructions pertaining to your departure Itinerary Changes It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.
+Join the tour on day 2 in Bangkok and end the tour on Day 14 in Pakse.
+Please refer to your final itinerary for more specific meeting instructions pertaining to your departure

-Itinerary - Highlights of Laos
+DETAILED ITINERARY

-Day 1-2: Arrive Bangkok
+Day 1-2: Bangkok Meals: D

-Meals included: Dinner

-Fly overnight to Bangkok where you will spend the night; you will not have a guide today, you will meet your guide upon arrival in Luang Prabang.
+Fly to Bangkok where you will spend the night; you will not have a guide today, you will meet your guide upon arrival in Luang Prabang.

 When you arrive at Suvarnabhumi airport please go to the meeting point on the 2nd floor, inside the arrivals hall, between gates No.3 and No.4, next to the AOT Limousine counter.
 Our representative will be wearing a black suit jacket holding a sign with your name on it, or in case of multiple pickups, the signs may be hanging on the aluminum railing at our meeting point.